cykod/Quintus-website/public/guide/animation.md

     player.play("fire_right");

-The `play` method also take a second parameter which is a priority number.
+The `play` method also takes a second parameter which is a priority number.
 The higher the priority the more important the animation.
 Combined with the fact that calling `play` with the same animation that is already playing has no effect means that you can have your step method be responsible for playing ongoing effects (like running, jumping and falling) and then have events such as firing or getting hit override the active animation by playing at a higher priority.

 Here's the last player example fleshed out a little more: